Plastic Death: Reception

 Stereogum and Treble both named Plastic Death as their "album of the week" ahead of its release.
 Stereogums Chris DeVille called Plastic Death a "rare sophomore album feat" and "an entirely new phase of evolution for the band."
 Trebles Jeff Terich wrote that the "beauty of a record with Plastic Death is that the restraint is always temporary; give them time to get there, and Glass Beach will prove just what kind of masterful bedlam they can stir up."
 Rachel Evangeline Chiong of Exclaim! described it as "a monolith of an album, narratively entwined front to back."
 Paste reviewer Grant Sharples stated that "on paper, it may seem like an unfocused mess, but they execute everything with stylistic flair."
 Consequences Abby Jones called the album "a vivid, moving, yet realistic examination on the world at large".
-Floods Will Schube called the album's sound "tantalizing, a little scary, and wholly wondrous".
+Flood Magazines Will Schube called the album's sound "tantalizing, a little scary, and wholly wondrous".
 Critics also praised the work of mastering engineer Will Yip.